About Extract Emails from Text Tool

 How to Extract Emails with Python

 Python is one of the most powerful languages for automating email extraction.
-With the re
+With the re library, you can detect all valid email addresses in text:

 import re